Your Privacy

 • consulting and advisory services.

 Information is sometimes processed for consultancy and advisory services that are offered.
-For this reason the information processed may include name, contact details, family details, financial details, and the goods and services provided.
+For this reason, the information processed may include name, contact details, family details, financial details, and the goods and services provided.
 We will, where possible anonymise the data being shared for this purpose.

 As part of the Rental Exchange scheme, we will share your tenancy information with Experian, including your rent history, to enable tenants to strengthen their credit report without the need to take on new credit.
 Full details of the Rental Exchange scheme is available either on request, or by visiting The Rental Exchange for Tenants